Metagame Layers

 Layer 0 is Ishizu Tearlaments.
 Without a doubt, Ishizu Tearlaments was the dominant deck in the format and many players were on them during Stage 2 Day 1.

 Layer 1 is Exosister, a strong counter pick against Tearlaments.
 By the end of Day 1, the top players were mostly on Tearlaments.
-To stay 1 step ahead of the metagame, some players switched over to Exosister on Day 2 to prey on Tearlaments.
+To stay one step ahead of the metagame, some players switched over to Exosister on Day 2 to prey on Tearlaments.

 Layer 2 is Spright, a counter pick to Exosister.
 On Day 3, Melffy Spright emerged as the final choice to close out the Master Duel WCS 2023 Qualifiers.
 Spright fared better against Exosister, and was heavily teched out with Dimension Shifter and Ghost Reaper & Winter Cherries against Tearlaments.